RamDurgaSai/ApkCloner/ReadMe.md

     -l LEVEL, --level LEVEL
                         App resources level

+## Config Json
+     By Default apk cloner search for java, apkTool in Env If want to use own JDK or not in Env
+     Set Path of JDK, Apk Tool and Uber Apk Signer Don't want sign apks ...
+Just leave Apk signer Path as null

+## Signing
+    Apk cloner Supports Apk Signer(By Uber Apk Signer) Set Keystore Path and other information in config.json file
 ### Level
     If your cloned apk crashes then increase level
 ## Note
     This Not Work For All Apks